Marvel Zombies: Dead Days: Plot

-Fury informs all that the epicenter of the infection was in New York City, specifically Manhattan.
-The Avengers were first on the scene and as such first to be infected.
-He also declares that anyone who isn't infected should be considered an ally.
-Fury places Tony Stark, Bruce Banner, and Mister Fantastic on task to research a cure for the contagion.
+Nick Fury calls all the remaining superheroes and villains together in an attempt to counter the virus.
+Fury places Tony Stark, Bruce Banner, and Reed Richards on task to research a cure for the contagion.
 Fury then assigns everyone else to go out and rescue who they can.
 Nova protests that the infection is too far out of control to be stopped, but is silenced by Fury.

-The zombified Giant-Man arrives back at the Avengers Mansion, infected and looking to devour Jarvis, only to see that the other Avengers have beaten him to it.
-The Avengers talk about their resolution to give up the fight and accept their new condition.
-Doctor Doom watches the ongoing fight from his secure fortress at Latveria and refuses to aid Fury in his plans.

-Back on the Helicarrier, Mister Fantastic is busy researching a zombie.
-Sue walks in asking why he is not helping Stark and Banner with their research for a cure, which Mister Fantastic defends by saying that they are approaching the problem from all angles.
-The couple then get in an argument over Mister Fantastic's thoughts that the zombies are like advanced lifeforms, ending with Sue leaving in disgust.

-Fury checks on Stark who has decided to build a machine that will teleport them to an alternate universe similar to their own, reasoning that reconstruction would take too long with so many dead even if the virus was stopped immediately.
+Stark decides to build a machine that will teleport them to an alternate universe similar to their own, reasoning that reconstruction would take too long with so many dead even if the virus was stopped immediately.
 Stark hopes to have the machine operational as soon as possible.
 Back on the ground, the resistance is losing the fight against the zombies, with Wolverine and Nova succumbing to the virus, and have to retreat back to the helicopter.

 Mister Fantastic calls the rest of the Fantastic Four to his lab to discuss his findings.
 Insane, Reed now believes that the infection is evolution and as such has infected the rest of his family.
 Reed then allows them to feed on and infect him, wanting to experience the change himself.

-Just as Stark finishes the machine, the zombified Fantastic Four burst into the room and infect him.
-Fury grabs the machine and pulls it into a small room where some of the last remaining heroes have gathered.
+As Stark finishes the machine, the zombified Fantastic Four burst into the room and infect him.
+Fury grabs the machine and pulls it into a small room where the remaining heroes have gathered.
 Realizing that completing the machine will give the zombie population an opportunity to spread their infection to other realities, Fury commands Thor to destroy the machine.
-The Fantastic Four then breach the room and slaughter him, while turning the remaining heroes.
+The Fantastic Four then breach the room and kill him, while transforming the remaining heroes into zombies.
 When asked what will happen next, Reed responds that he shall rebuild the machine and "spread the gospel".